Bad credit is like a dark cloud hanging over your head.

 In many situations, buying is often cheaper than renting is.
 If you struggle with bad credit, you may still have hope to get approved for a mortgage.
 FHA loans are the most popular type of home loan for first-time homebuyers because of the flexible credit score requirements.
 FHA mortgages are available to borrowers with low credit scores down to 500 with a 10% downpayment.
 If you a 580 credit score, you could qualify for an FHA loan with just a 3.5% down payment.

 Rent to own properties is another option to consider.
-However, there are many pros and cons of rent to own homes you need to consider before jumping into an owner financed home.
+However, you need to consider many pros and cons of rent to own homes before jumping into an owner financed home.

 If you meet these credit score requirements, you should speak to an FHA lender about your options.